Shawnee Open

-The Shawnee Open is a golf tournament that was first held in 1912.
-It is played at The Shawnee Inn & Golf Resort in Smithfield Township, Monroe County, Pennsylvania.
-The couse was completed in 1911, the first ever design by renowned architect A. W. Tillinghast.
+The Shawnee Open was a golf tournament that was first held in 1912.
+It was played at The Shawnee Inn & Golf Resort in Smithfield Township, Monroe County, Pennsylvania.
+The course was completed in 1911, the first design by renowned architect A. W. Tillinghast.
 The Shawnee Open was recognized as a PGA Tour event from 1916 to 1937.
 While no longer recognized as a PGA Tour event, there have been more than 60 Shawnee Opens played.
-It is still held annually, and is now sponsored by the Philadelphia section of the PGA of America.
+It was sponsored by the Philadelphia section of the PGA of America.

 In 1938, Shawnee hosted the PGA Championship and the Shawnee touring professional, Sam Snead, lost to Paul Runyan 8 and 7.
 According to legend, Tommy Armour hit 10 straight balls out of bounds and scored the first ever "Archaeopteryx" (15 or more over-par) when he made a 23 on a par-5, for 18-over-par at the 1927 Shawnee Open.
 Many sources still claim that this represents the highest score on one hole in PGA history.
 However, other research shows that he carded "only" an 11 on the 17th hole in the third round.